A short proof of the Patak-Tancer theorem on non-embeddability of $k$-complexes in $2k$-manifolds: Appendix

 I am sorry if this non-standard approach, however more effective than a formal report, will take more of your time than you intend to spend.
 I am willing to be as consistent with the standard system as not to do ineffective work.
 E.g. please let me know if I should upload this letter as a `letter to the Editor' to the Editorial system.

 Best wishes, Arkadiy. \end{remark}

 \begin{remark}[A. Skopenkov.
-A report to the paper arXiv:1904.02404] Here I present a public report to the paper arXiv:1904.02404 (this report is prepared for some journal).
-Although this report is public, I only plan to publish it, together with objections to it, if some objections would be raised outside our private discussions with the authors.\footnote{This report was sent to the Editor in August 2020 and is presented here in reply to the letter of May 31, 2021 by M. Tancer.} I will not answer to any objections which are not public.
+A letter to an Editor of August 2020] Here I present a public report to \cite{PT3} (this report is prepared for some journal).
+Although this report is public, I only plan to publish it, together with objections to it, if some objections would be raised outside our private discussions with the authors.\footnote{The report is kept here as a justification of footnote \ref{f:reject}, although most of the criticism is not relevant to \cite{PT19}.
+In this report references are updated and grammar typos are corrected, but no other changes are made.} I will not answer to any objections which are not public.
 Motivations for that are presented in `Work on critical remarks' below.

 I invited the authors to add to this public text their objections (if any).
 They disagreed.
 Still, the report below is too detailed at some places to rule out potential objections (which appeared in our discussions).